Bamse (dog): Bamse and his crew

 Bamse lifted the morale of the ship's crew, and became well known to the local civilian population.
 In battle, he would stand on the front gun tower of the boat, and the crew made him a special metal helmet.

 His acts of heroism included saving a young lieutenant commander who had been attacked by a man wielding a knife by pushing the assailant into the sea, and dragging back to shore a sailor who had fallen overboard.
 He was also known for breaking up fights amongst his crewmates by putting his paws on their shoulders, calming them down and then leading them back to the ship.

 One of Bamse's tasks in Scotland was to round up his crew and escort them back to the ship in time for duty or curfew.
 To do this, he travelled on the local buses unaccompanied, and the crew bought him a bus pass which was attached to his collar.
 Bamse would wander down to the bus stop at Broughty Ferry Road and take the bus down to Dundee.
 He would get off at the bus stop near his crew's favourite watering hole, the Bodega Bar, and go in to fetch them.
 If he could not locate his friends he would take the bus back to base.

 Patriotic symbol

-From his ship's mascot, Bamse became mascot of the Royal Norwegian Navy, and then of all the Free Norwegian Forces.
+From being ship's mascot, Bamse became the mascot of the Royal Norwegian Navy, and then of all the Free Norwegian Forces.
 An iconic photograph of him wearing a Norwegian sailor's cap was used on patriotic Easter cards and Christmas cards during the war.
 The PDSA made him an official Allied Forces Mascot.

 Death

-Suffering from heart failure, Bamse died on the dockside at Montrose on 22 July 1944.
+Bamse died of heart failure on the dockside at Montrose on 22 July 1944.
 He was buried with full military honours.
 Hundreds of Norwegian sailors, Allied servicemen, schoolchildren and townsfolk from Montrose and Dundee attended his funeral.

 His grave site lies off Ferry Road/Barracks Road in the eastern section of Montrose harbour on a section of pedestrian walkway beyond the industrial estate.
-It is cared for by local people.

-The Royal Norwegian Navy holds a commemorative ceremony every ten years.
+It is cared for by local people, and the Royal Norwegian Navy holds a commemorative ceremony every ten years.